spotify/docker-maven-plugin/README.md

 If you need `VOLUME` command(or any other not supported dockerfile command), then you will need to create a `Dockerfile` and use the `dockerDirectory` element.

+By default the plugin will try to connect to docker on localhost:2375.
+Set the DOCKER_HOST environment variable to connect elsewhere.

+    DOCKER_HOST=tcp://<host>:2375

+Other docker-standard environment variables are honored too such as TLS and certificates.

 ### Specify build info in the POM

 This example creates a new image named `example`, copies the project's jar file into the image,